imapex/gadd/README.md

 # Description - Phase 1

-Branch to DC automated FW deployment based on threat.

-The branch site has a NFVis device and only has a virutual router deployed/functioning (as a starting point).
-The ACI data center has an IPS monitoring traffic.
+The demo will highlight Spark and NFVIS along with ACI and NGIPS*.
+The idea of the demo is:  based on an event/alert in the datacenter, dynamically deploy a FW at offending remote branch and post notifications in a Spark room.
+The branch site has a NFVis device and only has a virtual router deployed/functioning as a starting point.

-Scenario: A user at a branch is comprising a server in the data center; the IPS sees this threat.
-Based on this threat 'event', we'll automatically deploy a virtual FW at the branch site and post notifications to a Spark room.

-For phase 1, we don't actually have an IPS at the DC, so we'll be simulating the attack event.
-However, we do have ACI: we will be gathering health statistics of the server and sending the information to our Spark room.
+For phase 1, we don't actually have an IPS at the DC, so we'll simulate the attack event.
+However, we do have ACI: we will gather health statistics of a server along with ingress/egress stats and send the information to our Spark room.
 In Phase 2 we'll have an actual IPS to provide 'real' data.

-The app will be running on docker containers.
-We have a dashboard to interface with the application.

 # Installation